Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Introduction

-\textbf{Organization of the paper.~} The remainder of the paper is organized as follows.
-In Section~\ref{sec:modeldescr} we present a detailed model description and discuss some broader context and preliminaries.
-The main results are stated in Section~\ref{sec:main_results}.
-Sections~\ref{sec:HT} and~\ref{sec:light_traffic} are devoted to the proofs of the results in the heavy-traffic and light-traffic regimes, respectively, with some proof details deferred to the appendices.
-Finally, some broader discussions and concluding remarks are provided in Section~\ref{sec:conclusion}.
+\paragraph{Organization of the paper.} In Section~\ref{sec:modeldescr} we present a detailed model description and discuss some broader context and preliminaries, such as the product-form distributions which provide the starting point for our analysis.
+The main results are stated in Subsections~\ref{subsec:max_stable} and~\ref{subsec:general}.
+Numerical results and observations are provided in Subsection~\ref{subsec:discussion}.
+Section~\ref{sec:HT} contains the proofs for the c.o.c.\ mechanism.
+Some details and the proofs for the c.o.s.\ mechanism are deferred to the appendix.
+We conclude with an outlook for further research in Section~\ref{sec:conclusion}.